Matt Wallner Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.86).
+- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.97).

-- Guardians pitchers combine to give up 146 home runs (1.1 per game), the fourth-fewest in the league.
+- Guardians pitchers combine to give up 152 home runs (1.1 per game), the eighth-fewest in baseball.

-- The righty last appeared for the Los Angeles Angels on Monday, when he threw 5 2/3 innings against the Philadelphia Phillies, allowing five earned runs while giving up four hits.
+- The righty last pitched on Wednesday against the Minnesota Twins, when he went five innings, allowing two earned runs while giving up four hits.

+- In 22 games this season, the 24-year-old has an ERA of 3.03, with 9 strikeouts per nine innings.
+Opponents are batting .237 against him.

 © 2023 Data Skrive.
 All rights reserved.